-(10) The ANBF Directors have the right to vary from these rules as circumstances might require and as the ANBF Directors see fit.
+- (15) The ANBF Directors have the right to vary from these rules as circumstances might require and as the ANBF Directors see fit. - (16) To contest for an ANBF Australasian title, boxers and managers of boxers must agree to the decision by the ANBF Ltd on any dispute that may arise.